UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Before enrolling in a gas plan, always review the fine print for hidden fees, such as early termination penalties and monthly service charges.

-As a standard marketer, Georgia Natural Gas requires a satisfactory credit score to qualify for their best promotional rates without paying an upfront security deposit.
-If your credit history is limited or you are currently rebuilding your score, you might be asked to pay a standard deposit before your gas service is activated.
+As a standard marketer, GNG requires a satisfactory credit score to qualify for their best promotional rates without paying an upfront security deposit.
+If your credit history is limited, you might face standard Georgia Natural Gas connection fees or deposit requests before your gas service is activated.

 Conversely, SCANA Energy acts as the state’s regulated provider of last resort.
 Operating under the oversight of the Georgia Public Service Commission, this specific division is legally mandated to offer accessible plans to residents who struggle to secure service due to low credit scores.
-If you have been denied by other marketers, the SCANA regulated provider ensures your home stays warm without forcing you to jump through impossible financial hoops.
+If other marketers deny you, the SCANA regulated provider ensures your home stays warm without forcing you to jump through impossible financial hoops.

 Customer Service and Digital Experience

 Trust and accessibility are crucial when choosing a utility partner.
-You want a provider with transparent billing, user-friendly apps, and responsive support.
-When comparing GNG customer service vs. SCANA, both offer standout features depending on whether you prefer digital perks or community-focused care.
+You want a provider with transparent billing, user-friendly apps, and highly responsive support.
+Both companies boast A+ ratings with the Better Business Bureau (BBB), but their customer service strategies highlight distinct priorities.

-Georgia Natural Gas excels in digital convenience and customer loyalty programs.
-They consistently earn high marks, including an A+ rating with the Better Business Bureau (BBB) and top-tier rankings in the J.D.
-Power Gas Utility Residential Customer Satisfaction Study for their intuitive app and online portal.
-Furthermore, GNG partners with Delta SkyMiles, allowing you to earn travel rewards simply by paying your heating bill.
-They also offer the “Greener Life” program, an environmentally mindful choice that offsets 100% of your carbon emissions for a small monthly fee.
+Georgia Natural Gas excels in digital convenience and consumer loyalty programs.
+They consistently earn top-tier rankings in the J.D.
+Power Gas Utility Residential Customer Satisfaction Study for their intuitive mobile app and seamless online billing portal.
+Furthermore, GNG’s partnership with Delta SkyMiles allows you to earn travel rewards simply by paying your monthly heating bill.

-SCANA Energy matches this reliability with strong local roots.
-Also boasting an excellent Better Business Bureau (BBB) standing, SCANA’s customer service representatives are frequently praised for their patience and helpfulness — especially when guiding first-time homeowners or individuals with tricky credit profiles through the setup process.
-While they might not offer airline miles, their focus on local grants and direct community support makes them a trusted and respected name in the state.
+When you read SCANA Energy customer service reviews, the praise generally highlights their patience, localized care, and community roots.
+SCANA representatives are frequently commended for walking first-time homeowners or individuals with tricky credit profiles through the setup process.
+While they might not offer a shiny airline miles program, their focus on direct community support makes them a highly trusted utility partner for families prioritizing human connection.

 A person stands at a fork in the road, one leading to Georgia Natural Gas and the other to SCANA Energy.